Authentication#

 The authentication process for API requests follows these steps:

-1. Input the API key in the client initialization
+1. Input the API key in the client initialization:

-from dlubal.api.rfem.application import Application
+from dlubal.api import rfem

-# Option 1: Specify api_key_value directly
+# Option 1: Specify API key directly as a parameter

-with Application(api_key_value="ak-e72f5da...") as RFEM:
+with rfem.Application(api_key_value="ak-e72f5da...") as rfem_app:

-# Do a stuff
+# Do stuff

-# Option 2: Specify api_key_name from config.ini
+# Option 2: Specify API key using a name from the config.ini file

-with Application(api_key_name="project_2") as RFEM:
+with rfem.Application(api_key_name="project_2") as rfem_app:

-# Do a stuff
+# Do stuff

 Important